drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### The Incorporation of Modeling

-Novartis luckily was not put off by the failure of CGP38560 in clinical trials and had the foresight to incorporate the expertise of a molecular modeler who gave the research group the ability to start tackling the problem from a modeling perspective.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/incorporation-modeling-4dbb650d'><i class='fa fa-play' aria-hidden='true'></i></button>Novartis luckily was not put off by the failure of CGP38560 in clinical trials and had the foresight to incorporate the expertise of a molecular modeler who gave the research group the ability to start tackling the problem from a modeling perspective.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_modeling2.png){: loading=lazy }
 #### Modeling - The Key to Aliskiren's Success

-Modeling was the key to Aliskiren's success; based only on the homology model of renin, the team predicted the CGP38560 bioactive conformation, analyzed the binding requirements, defined a strategy, designed molecules and rapidly identified lead compounds with nanomolar activity without the need for much optimization.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/modeling---key-to-aliskirens-success-0af405f6'><i class='fa fa-play' aria-hidden='true'></i></button>Modeling was the key to Aliskiren's success; based only on the homology model of renin, the team predicted the CGP38560 bioactive conformation, analyzed the binding requirements, defined a strategy, designed molecules and rapidly identified lead compounds with nanomolar activity without the need for much optimization.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer